-Member to address Chair
+58. Member to address Chair

-- 58. (1) Every member desiring to speak shall stand while addressing the Chair. - (2) At a sitting in the Chamber of the National Assembly a member may only speak from the podium, except - - (a) to raise a point of order or a question of privilege; and
+- (1) Every member desiring to speak shall stand while addressing the Chair. - (2) At a sitting in the Chamber of the National Assembly a member may only speak from the podium, except - - (a) to raise a point of order or a question of privilege; and - (b) to furnish an explanation in terms of Rule 69(1), when he or she may address the Chair from a microphone on the floor of the Chamber.

-(b) to furnish an explanation in terms of Rule 69(1), when he or she may address the Chair from a microphone on the floor of the Chamber.
+59. Calling of members

-Calling of members
+A member shall be called in a debate by the presiding officer in accordance with a list of members who are to speak in the debate and the times allocated for speeches by members of different parties.

-59. A member shall be called in a debate by the presiding officer in accordance with a list of members who are to speak in the debate and the times allocated for speeches by members of different parties.
+60. Time limits for speeches

-Time limits for speeches
+Unless otherwise provided in these Rules, members shall be restricted, in regard to the length of time they may speak, to the times allocated to them in the list contemplated in Rule 59, and if or in so far as times have not been so allocated -

-- 60. Unless otherwise provided in these Rules, members shall be restricted, in regard to the length of time they may speak, to the times allocated to them in the list contemplated in Rule 59, and if or in so far as times have not been so allocated - - (a) the President, Deputy President, the leader of the largest minority party and the member in charge of the business before a meeting, shall not be restricted in regard to the length of time they may speak; and [NOTE: Relook reference to "leader of the largest minority party" in the light of Rule 21.] - (b) members other than those mentioned in paragraph (a) may not speak for longer than 10 minutes at a time on a vote in the schedule to an appropriation bill or 30 minutes at a time on any other business before a meeting.
+- (a) the President, Deputy President, the Leader of the Opposition and the member in charge of the business before a meeting, shall not be restricted in regard to the length of time they may speak; and - (b) members other than those mentioned in paragraph (a) may not speak for longer than 10 minutes at a time on a vote in the schedule to an appropriation bill or 30 minutes at a time on any other business before a meeting.